Quansight/Quansight-website/apps/labs/posts/duckdb-when-used-to-frames.md

 BinderException: Binder Error: column "a" must appear in the GROUP BY clause or must be part of an aggregate function.
 Either add it to the GROUP BY list, or use "ANY_VALUE(a)" if the exact value of "a" is not important.
 ```
 SQL does not let us compare columns with aggregates.
-To do so, we need to use a [window function](https://en.wikipedia.org/wiki/Window_function_(SQL)).
+To do so, we need to use a [window function](https://en.wikipedia.org/wiki/Window_function_(SQL)), which is a kind of function that produces a value for each row.
 We're taking the mean of column `'a'` over the entire column, so we write:

 ```python
 duckdb.sql(